Recap / Kamen Rider Double E 31 E 32 The B Carried On The Wind

 .
 But Shotaro doesn't care, insisting that they attempt a Finishing Move

-on Weather first... but the power surge throws Double off balance and causes him to revert back.
-Fortunately Ryu as Accel manages to zoom in just in time - except he's more concerned about his revenge as usual.
-And it's no surprise that he's not that effective against Weather by himself... until Phillip elects against trying to form regular Double again, and instead hands the Cyclone memory to Accel
+on Weather first...but the power surge throws Double off balance and causes him to revert back.
+Fortunately, Ryu as Accel manages to zoom in just in time—except he's more concerned about his revenge as usual.
+And it's no surprise that he's not that effective against Weather by himself...until Philip elects against trying to form regular Double again, and instead hands the Cyclone Memory to Accel

 , giving him a new Finishing Move

 that causes Weather to beat a retreat, losing the bear carving in the process.
-All this brings Phillip's doubts back to the forefront, as he figures out that Shroud had intended for Terui Ryu to replace Shotaro the whole time... but Shotaro, already hit hard with losing Double, never learns this.
-In fact he can't even move from the spot
+All this brings Philip's doubts back to the forefront, as he figures out that Shroud had intended for Terui Ryu to replace Shotaro the whole time...but Shotaro, already hit hard with losing Double, never learns this.
+In fact, he can't even move from the spot

 as Ryu elects to leave him and get Isamu to a hospital.

-As Phillip ponders over whether Shroud was right the whole time, Shotaro breaks out of his funk in his own way - at least he was a detective before this Double business, and by god he's going to stick with that.
-So he gets off his ass and tries to find the bear carving on his own.
-Thanks to the Memory Gadgets, he finds it by dawn... and true enough, it's got a secret compartment with the real
+As Philip ponders over whether Shroud was right the whole time, Shotaro breaks out of his funk in his own way—at least he was a detective before this Kamen Rider business, and by god he's going to stick with that.
+So he gets up to track down the bear carving on his own.
+Thanks to the Memory Gadgets, he finds it by dawn.
+And sure enough, it's got a secret compartment with the real

-Akiko, Phillip and Ryu leave Isamu in the hospital's hands, just as Shotaro finds them.
-He hands over the bear carving and leaves them, not willing to stick around for some reason - and Phillip asks Terui Ryu if he'd like to join up in Shotaro and Double's absence.
-Ryu is still hung up on his own agenda though, and Akiko just rails at Phillip for taking his Straw Vulcan
+Akiko, Philip and Ryu leave Isamu in the hospital's hands, just as Shotaro finds them.
+He hands over the bear carving and departs, not willing to stick around for some reason—and Philip asks Terui Ryu if he'd like to join up in Shotaro and Double's absence.
+Ryu is still hung up on his own agenda though, and Akiko just rails at Philip for taking his Straw Vulcan

 on her person, which only showed itself after Shotaro found a second

-Except Shotaro made the mistake of putting the Dopant Memory back in her hands.
+Except in his lingering funk, Shotaro made the mistake of putting the Dopant Memory back in her grasp.
 Alone.
 WITHOUT DOUBLE.

 the Sonozaki mansion, Wakana is called by Ryuubei to meet him in that massive underground archaeological dig, specifically to that circular structure housing an ominous yellow glow.
-It's really a valve regulating the access to the center of the earth, and Ryuubei believes that the presence of Xtreme Memory means that it's about to be cranked open... by Raito.
-Or as we know him, Phillip
+It's really a valve regulating the access to the center of the earth, and Ryuubei believes that the presence of Xtreme Memory means that it's about to be cranked open...by Raito.
+Or as we know him, Philip

 .
-At the same time, Ryu's managed to track down Maru on his own, and at the very location of that robbery ten years ago no less - but Maru is ready for him.
-And so is Suzuko, whose Zone Dopant ability allows Beast Dopant to Teleport Spam
+At the same time, Ryu's managed to track down Maru on his own, and at the very location of that robbery ten years ago no less—but Maru is ready for him.
+And so is Suzuko, whose Zone ability allows Beast Dopant to Teleport Spam

 and basically brutalise

 .
-And it was this that reminded Phillip of the whole reason they needed Shotaro for Double - because Double was never intended as the perfect weapon
+And it was this that reminded Philip of the whole reason they needed Shotaro for Double—because Kamen Rider Double was never intended to be the perfect weapon

 .
 Just a good